-Figure 4 shows a log-log plot of $N(\lambda)$ versus λ (Eq.
-1) for the Torquay North case study.
-A single scaling behaviour over the whole range of available scales is not retrieved.
-Indeed, the plot exhibits a scale break at roughly 64 m pixel scale, separating two distinct scaling regimes.
-Over each regime, the scaling is robust with r^2 all above 0.99, and visible straight lines.
-Similar qualitative features, i.e. two distinct well defined scaling regimes separated by a break, are retrieved for the other studied areas and not displayed.
-Numerical values of the computed fractal dimensions and the values of scale break for all studied area are reported in Table 2.
+Figure 4 shows a log-log plot of $N(\lambda)$ versus λ for the Ghent North and Torquay South case studies.
+As can be seen, a single scaling behaviour is not retrieved on the whole range of available scales.
+The plot shows a scale break at roughly 64 m pixel scale for both cases, separating two distinct scaling regimes.
+Over each regime, the scaling is robust with r^2 all above 0.99.
+Similar qualitative features, i.e. two distinct scaling regimes separated by a break, are retrieved for the other pilot areas.

-For the scaling regime associated with small scales (i.e. right portion of the graph), a fractal dimension basically equal to 1 is found for all the study areas.
-This does not contain information on the network's features but simply reflects the linear structure of the pipes at these scales.
-It also means that the maximum resolution of the available data (2 m pixels here) is not critical to the analysis and does not introduce a potential bias.
-Indeed increasing or decreasing it would simply yield to extending or shrinking the widths of the scale range of this regime but will not affect the values at larger scales discussed below.
+Numerical values of the computed fractal dimensions and the values of scale breaks for all pilot catchments are reported in Table 2.

+The fractal dimensions for small scales are basically equal to 1, which simply reflects the linear structure of the pipes and not the network's features.
 The break is located at roughly 64 m for most of the areas, which is consistent with the distance between two streets.
 It is at 32 m in Coimbra and Rotterdam-Centrum which correspond to densely urbanized city centres.
-The break at 128 m for the Morée-Sausset sewer is due to the fact that only major sewer pipes are available and included in the numerical network model meaning small scale features simply extend over wider range of scales.
-Including more pipes would likely lead to shifting the scale break to smaller scales.
+The break at 128 m for the Moree-Sausset sewer is due to the fact that only major sewer pipes are included in the numerical network model.
 It appears that for all the catchments the break is observed at roughly the approximate inter-pipe distance of the portion of network taken into account.
-For the large scales regime (~ 64 m to 2048 m), an actual fractal dimension between 1 and 2 characterizing the space filled by the network is retrieved.
-According to catchment we find D_F ranging from 1.69 to 1.94.
-With smaller scales, this regime is expected to continue until the physical scales of structures is reached below which a fractal dimension of 2 would obviously be found.
-It is in any case smaller than two meaning that the network does not completely fill the 2D-space.
-An interpretation of these values is that are representative of the level of urbanization of the areas.
+For large scale (\sim 64 m to 2048 m), an actual fractal dimension between 1 and 2 characterizing the space filled by the network is retrieved.
+According to catchment we find $D{\rm F}$ ranging from 1.69 to 1.94.

+10 These values are representative of the level of urbanization of the areas.
 For instance, we find the greater fractal dimensions in the Rotterdam districts and smaller ones in less-urbanised Jouy-en-Josas and Torquay.
-This will need to be confirmed with the analysis of imperviousness maps.